Submissions closed 10 am, 25 May 2021.

 DOC's bycatch programme

-The draft CSP Annual Plan 2020/21 is one component of DOC’s wider bycatch programme and describes those services proposed to be delivered as conservation services during the 2020/21 financial year.
+The draft CSP Annual Plan 2021/22 is one component of DOC’s wider bycatch programme and describes proposed conservation services for the 2021/22 financial year.

 DOC has established a more extensive fisheries bycatch programme as a result of the availability of additional funding through Biodiversity Budget 2018.

-Other related work that is being conducted through DOC’s bycatch programme (but not levied as “conservation services”) includes, but is not limited to:
+Other priority work (funding dependant) that is being proposed to be delivered through DOC’s bycatch programme (but not levied as “conservation services”) includes, but is not limited to:

-- The expansion of the existing protected species liaison officer work
+- Expansion of the existing protected species liaison officer work

-- The establishment of a recreational fishing bycatch programme
+- Work on a recreational fishing bycatch programme

 - Expanded international collaboration to enhance complementary bycatch reduction initiatives beyond New Zealand waters, such as support of Pacific port-based bycatch outreach programmes

 For a summary of the legal basis of levied work described in this Annual Plan, refer to the CSP Strategic Statement (PDF, 347 K).

 Email submissions to email@example.com by 10 am on 25 May 2021.